 This is obviously self-refuting; thus, we know why this person is so sinful and wretched in their critique of the Word and Spirit.
 But beyond this noticeable point, since most fanboys are self-refuting, let us consider how they represented Kenneth.
 Kenneth used “scripture,” and “wisdom” (aka maybe like “words of wisdom” which is a spiritual gift) interchangeably, and so, at least from this tweet, I would not logically infer Kenneth is saying praying in tongues produces additions to Scripture to be printed in the next batch of Bibles.
 Maybe he did, but its not deductible from this tweet.
 Either way, I do not care.
 And if that is not what he meant to say, then to say otherwise is bearing false witness.
 Do Christian not remember how closely the “false witnesses” quoted Jesus regarding the tearing down and building of the temple?
 It does not take much to become one of those hellish creatures.

-Paul told Timothy the Scripture was already “sufficient,” which was most likely only referring to the Old Testament, but at the very least if it did refer to the New Testament it was already sufficient when parts of the New was not already written.
-Yet, despite this sufficiency of the Scripture being already in play, Paul commands all to seek the gifts and wants all to pray in tongues.
+And so, Paul told Timothy the Scripture was already “sufficient,” which was most likely only referring to the Old Testament, but at the very least, if it did refer to the New Testament it was already sufficient when parts of the New was not already written.
+Yet, despite the sufficiency of the Scripture already in play, Paul commands all to seek the gifts and wants all to pray in tongues.
 Thus, one cannot say the gifts diminish the sufficiently of the Scripture without logically gutting out entire books of the N.T., if not all of it.
 If these fan boys find Kenneth wretched, then what are they if not demons?

-I could go on about how all the arguments against the gifts are wrong, and how even if the gifts have ceased one is able to still get all what they promise in faith; but for that I would recommend Vincent Cheung’s relevant books on it.
+I could go on about how all the arguments against the gits are wrong, and how even if the gifts have ceased one is able to still get all what they promise in faith; but for that I would recommend Vincent Cheung’s relevant books on it.
 For now, let us who are spiritual and find the commandments of God a joy, do them in joy.
 “Strive for spiritual gifts.”
 Increase faith by reading God’s word day and night.
 How many struggle with downcast souls?
 Has not the Scripture commanded us how to help this?
 Encourage your soul in Jesus Christ everyday by praying in the Spirit (Yes, this same Spirit who gives God advice), and in this great power God gives you, love those around you.
-Some say with great power comes great responsibility.
-But God says, with great power should come great love.

 7:24,28,31.
 LEB added by author.